Nkluge-correa/Aira/Cards/models/ToxiGuardrail.md

 ⚠️ THE EXAMPLES BELOW CONTAIN TOXIC/OFFENSIVE LANGUAGE ⚠️

-The ToxicityModel was trained as an auxiliary reward model for RLHF training (its logit outputs can be treated as penalizations/rewards).
-Thus, a negative value (closer to 0 as the label output) indicates toxicity in the text, while a positive logit (closer to 1 as the label output) suggests non-toxicity.
+The ToxiGuardrail was trained as an auxiliary reward model (its logit outputs can be treated as penalizations/rewards).
+Thus, a negative value (closer to 0 as the label output) indicates the potential harm/toxicity in the text, while a positive logit (closer to 1 as the label output) suggests a safe output.

-Here's an example of how to use the ToxicityModel to score the toxicity of a text:
+Here's an example of how to use the ToxiGuardrail to score a text sample:

 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification